Black Tuesday (film): Plot

-The gang ends up at a hideout where they're surrounded by police.
-Canelli threatens to kill hostages if he's not given safe passage and murders a kidnapped prison guard to make his point.
-Manning is horrified and ends up killing Canelli, then giving up himself and the others to police.
+The gang ends up at a hideout, but as they are preparing to flee the country with the loot, they're surrounded by police.
+Canelli threatens to kill hostages if he's not given safe passage; he shoots and seriously injures one of the hostages, and murders the kidnapped prison guard to make his point.
+He then plans to throw the injured hostage down from the upper floor to his death.
+This is finally too much for Manning and he ends up killing Canelli, then deliberately goes out to the police with his gun in his hand, rather than go back to death row.